nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **:information_source: Note employee details:**<br>

-Since each employee is uniquely identified by their employee ID, users can add employees who share the same name, or who have a common department phone number, email, or address.
+Since each employee is uniquely identified by their employee ID, users can add employees who share the same name, or who have a common department-wide phone number, email, or address.

 </div>